mikera/vectorz-clj/README.md

 `vectorz-clj` is designed so that you don't have to compromise, offering both:

  - An idiomatic high-level Clojure API using **core.matrix**
+ - General purpose **multi-dimensional** arrays
- - High performance (about as fast as you can get on the JVM). vectorz-clj is currently the fastest pure-JVM vector/matrix library available for Clojure
+ - High **performance** (about as fast as you can get on the JVM). vectorz-clj is currently the fastest pure-JVM vector/matrix library available for Clojure

 The library was originally designed for games, simulations and machine learning applications, but should be applicable for any situations where you need numerical `double` arrays.